webplatform/docs/tutorials/mobile_viewport/index.md

 Users are obliged to go through several steps before text becomes legible, in this case including tipping the handset to increase the column's magnification.
-When users reach the end of the column, they often experience difficulty reorienting themselves within the page.
+When users reach the end of the column, they often experience difficulty re-orienting themselves within the page.

 The fixed rectangular area within which touch-based smartphone browsers display larger web pages is called the ''viewport''.